 1. Choose High Grade Stainless Steel

-Stainless steel comes with multiple grades with different compositions of the parent materials.
-Along with iron, it consists of Carbon, Manganese, Phosphorus, Sulfur, Silicon, Chromium, Nickel, Molybdenum and Nitrogen.
+Stainless steel comes in multiple grades with different compositions of the parent materials.
+Along with iron, it consists of Carbon, Manganese, Phosphorus, Sulfur, Silicon, Chromium, Nickel, Molybdenum, and Nitrogen.
 The white shiny surface occurs due to the formation of chromium oxide that acts as an anti-corrosion coating.

 2. Buy From Reputed Brands